ShivamKumar-cyber/Number-Hunt-Game/README.md

 6. It will also show how many guesses you took.
 7. You can choose to play again after finishing.

+## 🔮 Future Updates

+1. ⏳ Limit the number of guesses to make the game more challenging.

+2. ⚠️ Handle invalid input (e.g., letters, symbols, or numbers outside 1–100).

+3. 🧠 Add difficulty levels like Easy, Medium, and Hard with different guess limits.

 ## 🧑‍💻 Example Output
 Guess a number from 1 to 100: 50
 Higher number please: 75